flix/book/src/redundancy.md

     println("Hello World!")
 ```

-which a non-Unit result to be thrown away as long as the expression itself is non-pure.
+which permits a non-Unit value to be thrown away as long as the expression is non-pure.